 Of course, her captors didn’t count on her particular abilities—or on the help of the Woodsman, the mysterious thief who made his home in the forest.
 He saw the battle from the trees, saw the soldier attacking against incredible odds to save a comrade—and then saw the valiant fighter revealed as Princess Sorcha of Norveshka.
 He can’t tell if he wants to kidnap her or kiss her.
 But despite Sorcha’s stubbornness, his inconvenient honor, and a rebellion on the cusp of full war, something burns between them that neither can let go . . .

-So, before we get into what I thought about this book, I want you to know that I was given an unedited digital version of this book for free from the publisher (Kensington Books) after making a request via Netgally.com in exchange for an honest review.
+So, before we get into what I thought about this book, I was given an unedited digital version of this book for free from the publisher (Kensington Books) after making a request via Netgally.com in exchange for an honest review.

-This does not affect my review or influence my thoughts; these are my words, I’m giving you my honest opinion here.
+This does not affect my review or influence my thoughts.
+These are my words and I’m giving you my candid opinion.

-I’ve only read one other book by Kerrelyn Sparks – Eight Simple Rules For Dating A Dragon – so she’s still a new-to-me author but I’ve really enjoyed both books; I like her writing style, find her stories easy read, her plots gripping and her characters engaging.
+I’ve only read one other book by Kerrelyn Sparks, Eight Simple Rules For Dating A Dragon.
+Therefore, she’s still a new-to-me author but I’ve really enjoyed both books.
+I like her writing style, find her stories easy read, her plots gripping and her characters engaging.

-I haven’t read any other books in The Embraced series, but Ms Sparks descriptive prowess and adventurous plot catapulted me into the world of Aerthlan with ease.
+I haven’t read any other books in The Embraced series.
+However, Ms Sparks descriptive prowess and adventurous plot catapulted me into the world of Aerthlan with ease.

-I loved all the twists and turns Ms Sparks weaved into her tale, she kept me on my toes and the little grey cells working overtime trying to work out the clues and guess what would happen next.
+Ms Sparks weaved lots of twists and turns into her tale.
+She kept me on my toes and the little grey cells working overtime trying to work out the clues and guess what would happen next.

-I know that this book had me hooked because I had a few lone tears trickle down my cheek and my blood boiled with anger and indignation but it also had me chuckling out loud, sent tingles of titillation to all the right spots *blush* and warmed my old romantic heart.
+I know that this book had me hooked because of all the emotions I felt.
+I had a few lone tears trickle down my cheek, my blood boiled with anger and indignation.
+However, it wasn’t just yells and tears.
+I was also chuckling out loud, had tingles of titillation in all the right spots *blush* and my old romantic heart bloomed.

-Although I really enjoyed this story, I must confess to have rolled my eyes a few times at some of the melodramatics of a couple of female characters.
+I really enjoyed this story.
+However, I must confess to have rolled my eyes a few times at some of the melodramatics of a couple of female characters.
 Ugh!
-The climactic battle and immediate threat by our protagonists’ enemies are dealt with by the end of this book, however, there are a few threads left to continue into the next and final book in the series.
+The climactic battle and immediate threat by our protagonists’ enemies are dealt with by the end of this book.
+However, there are a few threads left to continue into the next and final book in the series.

-I have read some confusing reviews about the series change of name, Kerrelyn posted this on her website to explain the situation:
+I’ve read some confusing reviews about the series change of name.
+Kerrelyn posted this on her website to explain the situation: